 Vicki Walsh has been a professional artist for over thirty years, working both as a medical illustrator and fine artist.
 Her work has been exhibited in galleries and museums throughout San Diego County and the entire state.
 Several critical essays have been written about her work in a wide variety of local and regional publications.
 She earned an MFA from the San Francisco Art Institute, and has taught a number of painting and illustration classes in local colleges since that time.
 She is often invited to lecture at local museum and art group functions, conducts master classes, and gives private painting lessons, while continuing with her prolific and successful studio practice.
 Website: www.vickiwalsh.com

-Jeff Yeomans’ experience as an illustrator and graphic designer eventually led to a career working in television as an award-winning San Diego broadcast designer and art director.
-For the last decade he has painted full-time, exploring the fragile beauty of California and the connected urban landscape that ultimately impacts it.
-He says, “As a regional painter, I feel a responsibility to document California as it is today.
-Someone told me, ‘paint what you know.’
-Well, I grew up in Southern California and so I paint to document who we are, and where and how we live.”
+Jeff Yeomans’ experience as an illustrator and graphic designer for the Reader in the 1970s eventually led to a career working in television as an award-winning San Diego broadcast designer and art director.
+In 2003, his wife encouraged him to consider painting full-time, and in 2014 he also began to teach.
+He enjoys painting many different subjects, and much of his work has explored the fragile beauty of California and the connected urban landscape, that ultimately impacts it.
+“As a regional painter, I feel a responsibility to document California as it is today.
+Someone told me, ‘paint what you know,’ so having grown up in Southern California, I paint to document where and how we live.”
 Yeomans has received numerous awards including Best Urban Landscape at the California Art Club’s 97th Annual Gold Medal Exhibition.
-He has had exhibitions at the San Diego Art Institute and the Oceanside Museum of Art.
-Seven of his paintings are included in Land of Sunlight, a book of landscape paintings of the San Diego region.
-A member of the California Art Club and a Signature member of the Laguna Plein Air Painters Association, he is represented by Studio 7 Gallery in Laguna Beach, John Baker Frames in San Diego, and Marcia Burtt Gallery, Santa Barbara.
+His study of the interior of an In & Out Burger restaurant was singled out as an example of fine art reflecting contemporary culture.
+He has had exhibitions at the San Diego Art Institute and the Oceanside Museum of Art, and been included in numerous exhibitions at the Autry Museum, Irvine Museum, Weisman Museum/Pepperdine, and Fisher Museum/USC.
+His paintings are included in several books including California Light: A Century of Landscapes, Painting California: Seascapes and Beach Towns, and Land of Sunlight, landscape paintings of the San Diego region.
+An Artist Member of the California Art Club and a Signature Member of the Laguna Plein Air Painters Association, Jeff lives in Ocean Beach, San Diego.
 Website: JeffYeomans.com